 The Bay View Inn (www.bayviewinn.co.uk)

 Variety of homecooked pub food with stunning views over Widemouth Bay.
-Children’s play area.
+Outside children’s play area.

 The Bank at Bude – Tapas Bar (www.thebankatbude.co.uk)